aryanisaga/aryanisaga/README.md

-- 👋 Hi, I’m @aryanisaga
+- Hi, I’m @aryanisaga
-- 👀 I’m interested in programming and sport
+- I’m interested in programming and sport
-- 🌱 I’m currently learning Python, Shellscript
+- I’m currently learning Vue.js, Javascript, CSS, HTML5, Vuetify, Go.js, Fabric.js
-- 💞️ I’m looking to collaborate on programming project
+- I’m looking to collaborate on programming project
-- 📫 You can contact me on email: aryanisaga@gmail.com
+- You can contact me on email: aryanisaga@gmail.com

 <!---
 aryanisaga/aryanisaga is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.